PPML/tabby2/inst/md/readmore.md

 #### Custom Scenarios

-Custom Model Scenarios allow users to generate a new scenario by selecting different options for Targeted Testing and Treatment of LTBI ("Targeted Testing and Treatment"), or features of TB disease and latent infection treatment ("Program Changes").
+Custom Model Scenarios allow users to generate a new scenario by selecting different options for Targeted Testing and Treatment of LTBI ("Targeted Testing and Treatment") or TB disease and latent infection treatment ("Care Cascade Changes").
 Users can also create scenarios as a combination of changes in both of these areas, specified on the "Combination Scenarios" page.

 After specifying a Targeted Testing and Treatment scenario, Program Change scenario, or Combination scenario, the user clicks the "Run